smavodev/Selenium-Cucumber-Java-BDD-Framework/Notes.md

 Step 1 - Create a class for each page
-Step 2 - Create locators of all objects to be used in that page Step 3 - Create methods or actions to be performed ob the objects Step 4 - Refer in the test script
+Step 2 - Create locators of all objects to be used in that page Step 3 - Create methods or actions to be performed on the objects Step 4 - Refer in the test scripts
 Step 5 - Run and validate

 ========================================================================================================